-DFC: Comments received during DFC preview periods tend to be technical nature, asking for clarification on how the SFR is calculated for particular facilities, including questions about patient assignment and requests for confirmation of patient vascular access type in a specific month.
+DFC: Comments received during DFC preview periods tend to be technical nature, asking for clarification about how the LTC is calculated for particular facilities, including questions about patient assignment, how the limited life expectancy exclusions are determined, and requests for confirmation of patient vascular access type in a specific month.
 UM-KECC investigates all inquiries received about specific patients and works with facilities to ensure that they understand their measure results and that data discrepancies are resolved.

-QIP: The measure has not yet been reported in the program.
+QIP: The LTC measure has not yet been reported in the program.